lyz-code/blue-book/docs/monitoring_comparison.md

 ## Open source

-Only the Nagios Core is [open sourced](https://en.wikipedia.org/wiki/Nagios), it provides basic monitoring and comes with a limited list of agents.
+Only the Nagios Core is [open sourced](https://en.wikipedia.org/wiki/Nagios), it provides basic monitoring but it's enhanced by [community contributions](https://exchange.nagios.org/).
 It's also the base of the rest solutions, which are proprietary.

 Prometheus is completely open source under the Apache 2.0 license.

 ## Community

-In Nagios, only the Nagios Core is open-source tool, the rest is proprietary, so there is no community behind it.
+In Nagios, only the Nagios Core is an open-source tool.
+The rest are proprietary, so there is no community behind them.

+Community contributions to Nagios are gathered in the [Nagios Exchange](https://exchange.nagios.org/), it's hard to get other activity statistics than the overall number of contributions, but there are more than 850 addons, 4.5k plugins and 300 documentation contributions.

 Overall metrics (2021-02-22):